owlprotocol/contracts/packages/nft-launcher-contracts-lib/README.md

 The NFT Decoder middleware server works as a backwards compatibility solution with regular exchanges that rely on the `tokenURI` method as opposed to encoding data directly into the tokenId.
 The middleware server is decentralized as it does not store any data and simply feches data from IPFS to convert a given tokenId to more readable JSON metadata.

-TODO: @Hrik Add additional docs on metadata, SVG Generation, Colormaps (8bit -> 24bit).
+TODO: @Hrik Add additional docs on SVG Generation, Colormaps (8bit -> 24bit).

 ## Metadata